Canadian Indigenous law: Wet'suwet'en

 This memorandum affirms Anak Nu'at'en (or Inuk Nuatden as spelled by the MoU) as the Wet'suwet'en legal system of governance.
 The Wet'suwet'en system of governance is intimately tied to the hereditary chiefdom.
 Clan structures and governing chiefs are, in turn, intimately tied to Yin'tah, their lands.

-W̱SÁNEĆ law
+W̱SÁNEĆ

-Emerging from the land, or TEṈEW̱, the W̱SÁNEĆ term SKÁLS means both "law" and "beliefs."
+Emerging from the land, or TEṈEW̱, the W̱SÁNEĆ term SKÁLS means "law" and "belief".